sedpeep/PharmacyPOS/README.md

 # Pharmacy Management System

 This Pharmacy Management System is a Java application designed for managing pharmacy operations such as product search, adding products to a cart, and processing orders.
-It provides a user-friendly interface for sales assistants to perform their tasks efficiently.
+It provides a user-friendly interface for sales assistants and manager to perform their tasks efficiently.

 ## Prerequisites